-The directors of Osisko will be elected annually at each annual general meeting of the Osisko Shareholders and will hold office until the next annual general meeting unless a director's office is earlier vacated in accordance with the articles of Osisko or until his or her successor is duly appointed or elected.
+The directors of Osisko are elected annually at each annual general meeting of the Osisko Shareholders and hold office until the next annual general meeting unless a director's office is earlier vacated in accordance with the articles of Osisko or until his or her successor is duly appointed or elected.

-As at the date of this Annual Information Form, all of the directors and officers, as a group, beneficially own, directly or indirectly, or exercise control or direction over 998,911 Osisko Shares, representing approximately 0.54% of the issued and outstanding Osisko Shares.
+As at the date of this Annual Information Form, all of the directors and officers, as a group, beneficially own, directly or indirectly, or exercise control or direction over 352,985 Osisko Shares, representing approximately 0,19% of the issued and outstanding Osisko Shares.